 In 2018, Azerbaijan had a Forest Landscape Integrity Index mean score of 6.55/10, ranking it 72nd globally.

-In January 2019, females constituted 50.1% of the total population of Azerbaijan, with a sex ratio of 0.99 males per female.
+In January 2019, 50.1% of the total population of Azerbaijan was female.

-As of 2020, Azerbaijan spent $2.24 billion on its defence budget, which was 5.4% of its total GDP.
+As of 2020, Azerbaijan spent $2.24 billion on its defence budget, which amounted to 5.4% of its total GDP, and some 12.7% of general government expenditure.

-Following the Second Nagorno-Karabakh War in 2020, the seven districts and parts of Nagorno-Karabakh were returned to Azerbaijani control.
+Following the Second Nagorno-Karabakh War in 2020, seven districts and parts of Nagorno-Karabakh were returned to Azerbaijani control.

 Azeriqaz, a sub-company of SOCAR, intends to ensure full gasification of the country by 2021.